datajoint/datajoint-docs/src/elements/management/outreach.md

 We interview the core team to learn about their collaborative culture, practices, and procedures.
 We jointly review their open-source code and their plans for dissemination.
 In many cases, our team already collaborates with such teams through our other projects and we have a good understanding of their process.
-As we develop a new Element to support the new modality, we remain in contact with the team to include their contribution, solicit feedback, and evaluate design tradeoffs,
+As we develop a new Element to support the new modality, we remain in contact with the team to include their contribution, solicit feedback, and evaluate design tradeoffs.
 When the new Element is released, a full attribution is given to the Precursor Project.

 **Rationale:** The Resource does not aim to develop fundamentally new solutions for neurophysiology data acquisition and analysis.
 Rather it aims to systematize and disseminate existing open-source tools proven in leading research projects.